 World's Tallest Grandfather Clock

-The clock was eventually moved to the Top of the Hill Shop, just north of town on a rise above Lake Michigan.
+In November 1984 the clock was moved to the Top of the Hill Shop, just north of town on a rise above Lake Michigan.
 But the shop went out of business, the building was sold to the police as an evidence storage facility, and the clock's power was turned off.
-As of 2013 the police want the clock moved -- somewhere, anywhere -- because they really don't want people coming around to their high-security facility and snapping photos.
+The police wanted the clock moved -- somewhere, anywhere -- because they really didn't want people coming around to their high-security facility and snapping photos.

-Kewaunee hopes to be able to move the clock downtown and restore it to operating condition -- similar to what was done in Ohio with the World's Largest Cuckoo Clock.
+Kewaunee disassembled the clock in July 2013 and plans to move it downtown and restore it to operating condition in 2014 -- similar to what was done in Ohio with the World's Largest Cuckoo Clock.